 Register to Participate

-You can participate as an individual or as part of a team.
+You can participate as an individual, as part of a team, or as a business entity.
 Teams may have a maximum of 5 members.
-Individuals, or at least half of a team’s members, must be currently enrolled as students or have received a degree (undergraduate or graduate) after March 1, 2017.
+Individuals, or at least half of a team’s members, must be currently enrolled as students or have received a degree (undergraduate or graduate) after March 1, 2018.
 If you are registering as part of a team, your team leader will need to register first and then you can register using your email address.
 For detailed eligibility requirements, please visit our Rules page.
 Once you are ready, click here to register.